Credit: Tiffany Doerr Guerzon

 Milton Interurban Trail

 The Milton Interurban Trail is a scenic paved path following an old railroad right-of-way alongside Hylebos Creek, commonly called Sweetwater Creek, and meandering through the town of Milton.
 An out-and-back bike ride on the trail makes for a five-mile round-trip.
 The best place to park is at the 70th Street trailhead in Fife where there is a small parking lot.
-You'll hear quite a bit a traffic noise at the beginning of the trail, but don't worry.
+You'll hear quite a bit of traffic noise at the beginning of the trail, but don't worry.
 Once you get about a quarter-mile in and away from busy roads, it quiets down.

 This trail is mostly flat and is really pretty with lots of evergreen and deciduous trees.
 This is not a loop, so just make a u-turn if you don’t want to go all five miles!
 There is a portable toilet about a mile in if you need a pit stop, but no other facilities.
 Be sure to bring snacks and water bottles.